pepstock-org/Charba/README.md

 ### Fixed Bugs

- * [#87](https://github.com/pepstock-org/Charba/issues/87): remove check, checking if the epoch ust be greater than 1, when dates are read from java script object.
+ * [#87](https://github.com/pepstock-org/Charba/issues/87): remove check, which tested if the epoch must be greater than 1, when dates are managed.
 Thanks @Speykious.

 License
 -------